hermitgreen/ant-colony-optimization/README.md

 # ant-colony-optimization
-A TSP solution with GUI,made for USTB AI Class
+A TSP solution with GUI

 You can define parameters using `in.json` or using `jsonify.py`